molmod/psiflow/docs/overview.md

 are either impossible to evaluate with the given reference (e.g. due to SCF convergence issues) or do not contain any relevant information on the atomic interactions.
-To catch such events, psiflow checks the maximum force that each atom experiences in every timestep, and if it exceeds a certain threshold value (40 eV/A by default), propagation is halted and the last known state before the threshold was exceeded is returned.
+While there exist a bunch of techniques in literature in order to check for such divergences, psiflow takes a pragmatic approach and simply monitors the temperature of the walkers.
+Statistical mechanics provides an exact expression for the distribution of the instantaneous temperature of the system as a function of the number of atoms *N* and the temperature of the heat bath *T*:
+$$
+3N\frac{T_i}{T} \sim \chi^2(3N)
+$$
+in which the [chi-squared](https://en.wikipedia.org/wiki/Chi-squared_distribution) distribution arises because the temperature (i.e. kinetic energy) is essentially equal to the sum of the squares of *3N* normally distributed velocity components.
+Based on the inverse cumulative distribution function and a fixed *p*-value, we can derive a threshold temperature such that:
+$$
+P\left[T_i > T_{\text{thres}}\right] = 1 - p
+$$
+For example, for a system of 100 atoms in equilibrium at 300 K, we obtain a threshold temperature of about 360 K for p = 10^-2^, and about 400 K for p = 10^-4^.
-By default, the walker will reset its internal state to the starting configuration in order to make sure that subsequent propagations again start from a physically sensible structure.
+If the final simulation temperature exceeds the threshold at the last step of the MD simulation (or model evaluation yielded `NaN` or `ValueError` at any point throughout the propagation), the walker will reset its internal state to the starting configuration in order to make sure that subsequent propagations again start from a physically sensible structure.